 Diverticulitis and diverticulosis are conditions of the large intestine (colon) that result from poor diet, low fiber intake, too much processed meat, stress, and/or weak connective tissue.
 Diverticulosis results from the development of pouches in the colon wall.
 This alone may or may not produce immediate symptoms, but diverticulitis (-itis always refers to an inflammatory condition) occurs when one or more of these pouches become inflamed or infected due to a food particle or other matter lodged in the pouch.
 Ouch.

 Diverticulitis can be really painful, often causing extreme discomfort on the lower left side of the abdomen.
 Can also cause nausea, vomiting and other fever-like conditions.
-It often sends folks to the hospital and after diagnosis, home with antibiotics and a “low residue” diet, i.e. no small particles that may become lodged in the pouches.
+It often sends folks to the hospital and after diagnosis, home with antibiotics and a “low residue” diet, i.e. no small particles, like popcorn or seeds, that may become lodged in the pouches.
 Surgery may be required.

 Let’s discuss.
 Both conditions occur most often in older people who had a lifelong low fiber intake and overall heavily processed or poor diet, or who suffer from constipation.
 There is also a genetic component, but I firmly believe that lifestyle can override genetics in this and many cases.
 The disease is common in the US, Britain, Australia, Canada, and is uncommon in Asia and Africa.
 Why?
 Because Asia & Africa have higher fiber diets, tend to consume more whole foods, and consume less refined foods.
 These 2 areas are both cold spots for colon cancer and other digestive disorders.
 In North America, we love our processed junk foods, meaning lower fiber, higher sugar, and higher risk of diseases associated directly with diet: diabetes, heart disease, colon cancer.
 Are we making the connection here that what we eat dictates our overall health status?

-You’ll also want to consult with a practitioner like a nutritionist or naturopath to run a digestive panel to check for pathogenic bacteria, yeast, and parasites, which can be a trigger for diverticulitis.
+You’ll also want to consult with a practitioner like a nutritionist or naturopath to run a digestive panel to check for pathogenic bacteria, dysbiosis, yeast, and parasites, all of which can be triggers for diverticulitis.
 This is a simple take home test where you’ll collect and send off stool samples for testing (sounds as glamorous as it is).
+I recommend the GI MAP test, which you can order yourself here.
 Then, depending on what your results show, you can go after whatever gut invader you may be harboring with various herbs and nutrients that will kill it.
 This will dramatically reduce inflammation and leaky gut and till allow your intestinal wall to heal fully.

 Also, reduce stress (I sound like a broken record with this phrase).
 Stress causes inflammation and is linked to flare-ups.
 Do the best you can.
 These are big changes, and no one expects you to be perfect.
 One day at a time!